Site iconSite icon Fact Brainiac

 Turning Tequila to Diamonds

-two diamonds sitting on top of a pile of crushed glass
+two diamonds sitting on top of a pile of crushed glasstwo diamonds sitting on top of a pile of crushed glass

 Tequila, the iconic spirit of Mexico, has long been a symbol of celebration and indulgence.
 Did you know that this fiery beverage held another secret?
 A dazzling gem just waiting to be discovered.
 Scientists at the National Autonomous University of Mexico made an astounding breakthrough when they successfully transformed tequila into real, glittering diamonds.